piceaTech/node-gitlab-2-github/README.md

 ## Usage

 Before using this script "copy" your gitlab repo with all the branches over to github.
-For this create a new repo with the infos (github.owner and github.repo) from the settings.json and push all the branches you need in the new repo.
+For this create a new repo with the infos (github.owner and github.repo) from the settings.js and push all the branches you need in the new repo.
 (Then will the autolinking of issues to commits work.)
+The user must be a member of the project you want to copy or else you won't see it in the first step.

-1. `mv sample_settings.json settings.json`
+1. `cp sample_settings.js settings.js`
-1. edit settings.json
+1. edit settings.js
 1. run `node index.js`

-## Where to find info for the settings.json
+## Where to find info for the `settings.js`

 ### gitlab